Pre Design Architecture(Last Updated On: July 1, 2019)

 Pre-design is the first steps to a property development.
 In this phase the owner and architect establish and analyze a set of conditions and research that will establish the framework and requirements for the building development.
 This includes site analysis, zoning, budgeting, and programming use requirements.
 Clients often seek Pre design services of an architect to assist in the preliminary stages of their project before proceeding with full architectural services.

-At our architecture firm we often provide Pre design Architectural Services.
-I cannot emphasize importance of pre-design planning as it will set the path for the entire project.
+At our architecture firm we often provide Pre Design Architectural Services.
+I cannot emphasize the importance of pre-design planning as it will set the path for the entire project.
 This post will focus on some of the issues one may want to investigate in pre-design.

 Pre Design Architecture

 There are multiple considerations to investigate before embarking on a development and hiring an architect to perform design services.
 Check out another post we wrote to learn about the 5 Phases of Architectural Design.
-Here is a list of some typical pre design considerations.
+Here is a list of some typical pre design considerations, but certainly not all.

 Pre Design Phase Architecture